smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M08_monitor_and_manage_linux_processes/9_lab_monitor_and_manage_linux_processes.md

 * Use both command-line and interactive tools (`top`, `htop`, `ps`, `kill`, etc.)

 > This lab strengthens your command over the **Linux process management toolkit** — a critical skill for performance tuning, system recovery, and admin excellence.

----

-✅ Let me know if you’d like:

-* 🧠 A quiz to test mastery of process monitoring and control
-* 📥 Markdown/PDF export for GitHub
-* ⏭️ Next lesson: *Analyze and Manage System Logs*

-You're managing Linux processes like a true professional now, Shahid ⚙️🧠 Keep going strong!